Function libffi::low::prep_cif

 convention to use and the argument and result types.
 For varargs

-CIF initialization, see prep_cif_var
+CIF initialization, see prep_cif_var.

 Safety

-retains references to rtype
+The CIF cif retains references to rtype and atypes, so if

 they are no longer live when the CIF is used then the behavior is